 Burley in Wharfedale, West Yorkshire

-Won through competition, Bowman Riley Interiors was commissioned to create a visionary concept for the full renovation of the Queen’s Hall, a grand Victorian building situated in the picturesque village of Burley-in-Wharfedale near Ilkley.
+Won through a design competition, Bowman Riley designed and project managed the full renovation of the Queen’s Hall, a grand Victorian building situated in the picturesque village of Burley-in-Wharfedale near Ilkley.

-Built in 1868 by a local mill owner, the building has had several uses over the years from a cinema to a lecture hall.
+Dating back to 1868, the building has had several uses over the years from a cinema to a lecture hall.
 Most recently the Queen’s Hall as owned and operated by Bradford Metropolitan District Council as a theatre, meeting and function rooms.
 The ownership and management of the Hall was transferred to Burley Parish Council following local government cutbacks.
-The building needs a programme of refurbishment from roof repairs to window replacement.
-Internally the spaces are inefficient and decoration is dated.
+At this stage, the building needed a programme of refurbishment from roof repairs to window replacement and internally the spaces were inefficient and decoration dated.

-Burley Parish Council wish to develop the building into a vibrant community hub with several different sized multi-purpose spaces for regular and occasional hire, introduce catering facilities and bar, provide spaces for recreational sport and music, secure a number of anchor tenants such as police surgery, youth club and locate a public library within the building.
+Burley Parish Council’s ambition was to develop the building into a vibrant community hub with several different sized multi-purpose spaces for regular and occasional hire, introduce catering facilities and bar, provide spaces for recreational sport and performing arts.

-Our design concept to enhances and extends the hall to create a modern flexible building.
 We explored how each space could be used for various functions to maximise the efficiency of the building whilst meeting the needs of the various user groups with differing requirements.
 We produced a 3D model and animation of the design concept for public viewing for the local community to review the designs to gauge feedback to enable the project to progress.
 At this stage, we worked with the Shelby Group, we provided detailed budget costings on the design concept to enable the Parish Council to ascertain the cost of the development.